raphaeleze/terraformPractice/04/README.md

 - Terraform module that creates an AWS EKS cluster.
 The module is sourced from [terraform registory](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest).

-The module allows you to specify the AWS region, the Amazon Machine Image (AMI), and the instance type for the EC2 instance.
+The Ec2 module allows you to specify the AWS region, the Amazon Machine Image (AMI), and the instance type for the EC2 instance.
 By default, it creates a `t2.micro` instance in the `us-east-1` region using the AMI `ami-0f403e3180720dd7e`.

+All modules can be adapted to your requirements

 ## Usage